-- Mr James Owino (not related to Erick) who is the Manager and Chair of the Kenyan Trustees
+- Mr James Owino (not related to Erick) is the Chair of the Kenyan Trustees

-- Mrs Florence Owino (not related to Erick) who is our Senior House Mother
+- Mrs Florence Owino (not related to Erick) is our Housekeeping Manager.

 NOTE 100% of money received goes to the Children’s Home.
 All overheads are covered by the trustees.

 All income is passed through T.L.C.
 Children’s Trust and carefully accounted for.
 As with any registered charity, we have a group of Trustees who oversee the work and carefully scrutinise the financial records every month but on a day to day basis the work is done by Ray & Marilyn.

 WHY ARE THESE CHILDREN AT THE HOME

 As a registered Children’s Home the children are placed with us by the Department of Children’s Services and their placement is kept under review by the court.

 We could tell endless stories about our children.
 But we do not want to identify individual children out of respect for their right to privacy.
 They come from some really sad backgrounds.